oskwys/neuro-symbolic-ai.github.io/_posts/2023-02-21-hybrid-autoregressive-paper.md

 Welcome! :)

-In this repository, you can find the guideline to reproduce the results obtained by [SCAR](https://arxiv.org/abs/2107.11879) (Scalable Autoregressive Inference) on the [WorldTree Multi-hop Explanation Regeneration Task](https://github.com/umanlp/tg2019task).
-The public code is accessible at: https://github.com/ai-systems/hybrid_autoregressive_inference and will be migrated soon under https://github.com/neuro-symbolic-ai/.
+In this document, you can find the guideline to reproduce the results obtained by [SCAR](https://arxiv.org/abs/2107.11879) (Scalable Autoregressive Inference) on the [WorldTree Multi-hop Explanation Regeneration Task](https://github.com/umanlp/tg2019task).

+The public code for reproducibility is currently accessible [here](https://github.com/ai-systems/hybrid_autoregressive_inference) and will be migrated soon under https://github.com/neuro-symbolic-ai/.

 ## Setup: